DandelionSprout/Sims3Gamemods/AntiRacismAndCluelessSims/README.md

 •• "BeInCocktailLounge": 0 > -250<br>
 •• "BeInDanceClub": 0 > -250<br><br>

-—————————————————————————<br>
-To-do: Idles info; run DisallowAutonomous, AllowOnCommunityLots, and AllowOnAllLots once again<br><br>

-Skipped due to complete inability to find info: Delay werewolf fullmoon transformation if at work; Allow additional species to use the Weather Stone.
+Skipped due to complete inability to find info: Delay werewolf fullmoon transformation if at work; Allow additional species to use the Weather Stone; Unlock PlayVideoPoker_Computer